 Like an associate degree, a diploma can be equivalent to the first two years of a university degree in that particular subject.
 With a diploma, you can go to work immediately, or transfer to university.
 If you decide to work, a diploma gives you more options in the workplace.
-We offer diplomas in accounting and finance, criminology, human kinetics, marketing and management, social work, and more.
+We offer diplomas in accounting and finance, business management, criminology, kinesiology, social work, web and graphic design, and more.